Change-in-Use Tracker

 Accountability and Transparency

-CIU Tracker Graph #2 provides a hypothetical forecast of how CIU-related access gains for off-road cyclists would still keep the user group’s overall access ratio below 50%, while dramatically improving safety conditions and circulation, connector and loop options for a large, fast-growing trail user base.
+CIU Tracker Graph #2 provides a hypothetical forecast of how CIU-related access gains for off-road cyclists would still keep the user group’s overall access ratio below 50%, while dramatically improving safety conditions and circulation, connector and loop options for the large, growing trail user base.

 These type of access gains are important to address evolving public access needs of state park visitors.
-Trails are common ground, and most trail users regard trail access as providing a safe place for pursuing physical fitness, mental renewal, and other conservation and wildlife viewing interests.
+Trails are common ground, and most trail users regard trail access as providing a safe place for pursuing fitness, renewal or wellness activities and other conservation-based interests.